-In the summer of 2012, Paul procured a volunteer graduating senior from the University of North Georgia to open the Old Jail to visitors for a total of 240 hours between April and mid-July, from 10-2 weekdays, and 10-4 Saturdays.
+In the summer of 2012, this person procured a volunteer graduating senior from the University of North Georgia to open the Old Jail to visitors for a total of 240 hours between April and mid-July, from 10-2 weekdays, and 10-4 Saturdays.
 This test provided enough statistical information to prove that, at the present time, it is not feasible to open more often.

 Julia N. Autry, The Dahlonega Gold Museum Curator-Preservationist: In recognition of her years of dedicated service to the Dahlonega Gold Museum.
 Julia has been instrumental in helping promote the history of Lumpkin County to locals and visitors.
 She was a key player in helping locate guest speakers for the Gold Museum’s “After Hours” programs.
 Her extensive knowledge of the history of this area has been an asset to Dahlonega and the museum staff.
 She helped train over 20 museum volunteers as docents.

 Cynthia Horne and Brandon Gipson representing the University of North Georgia’s library, for once again stepping in and procuring grant money to digitize items of Lumpkin County history, and making them available on the Internet.
 Digitized items include back issues of the The Mountain Signal and The Dahlonega Nugget, including the “lost” first issue of The Dahlonega Nugget.
 Volume 1, Issue 1, was discovered among a collection of old newspapers given to UNG by a relative of renowned author and historian, Professor Andrew Cain.